 Tip: You can buy light olive oil in bulk at Costco and it’s way more affordable.

-We have an exciting change to the recipe.
 Our original recipe called for the egg to be at room temperature, not anymore!
 In the past few years of making our Dump Ranch we no longer worry about warming the egg, we take it straight from the fridge, it will emulsify just fine.
 Eliminating this step just makes it so much easier to mix up a batch in a few minutes.

 Lemon juice or fresh lemon juice works great too!